Rameshwaram, Tamil Nadu

 © Pexels

-The temple features the longest corridor in the world, stretching over 1,200 meters, with intricate stonework and towering gopurams, embodying the Dravidian style of architecture.
+The temple features the longest corridor in the world, stretching over 1,200 meters, with intricate stonework and very tall gopurams, embodying the Dravidian style of architecture.

 © Pexels